-The best affordable Windows laptops you can buy in 2020
+The best affordable Windows laptops you can buy | Engadget

 What to look for in a cheap Windows laptop

 While you can do a lot even when spending little on a Windows laptop, you must set your expectations accordingly.
 The biggest downside when purchasing a budget laptop (of any kind, really) is limited power.
-Most Windows laptops under $500 run on Intel Celeron or Pentium processors, with a few Core i3/i5 and AMD Ryzen 3/5 options thrown in at the higher end of the price spectrum.
+Many Windows laptops under $500 run on Intel Celeron or Pentium processors, but you can find some with Core i3/i5 and AMD Ryzen 3/5 CPUs at the higher end of the price spectrum.

 Specs to look for in a sub-$500 Windows laptop